 You can donate to Beyond Carbon as part of the booking process.
 If you have already booked, please contact us to make a contribution.

-With our help, Paper Round have been able to donate £17,000 to charity this year to their charity partners Trees for Cities, London Zoological Society, Fareshare (food charity) and Friends of the Earth.
+With our help, Paper Round (our local waste management company) are able to make generous donations to their charity partners Trees for Cities, London Zoological Society, Fareshare (food charity) and Friends of the Earth.

 If you have any questions about our Responsible Tourism policy or would like to provide feedback, please contact us.